mimecast/dtail/doc/testing.md

 % export DTAIL_INTEGRATION_TEST_RUN_MODE=yes
 ```

-To run the integration test together with all the unit tests simply run `make test` in the top level source tree.
+To run the integration test together with all the unit tests, simply run `make test` in the top level source tree.
 In case you only want to run the integration tests without the normal unit tests, then just do:

 ```shell
 % go clean -testcache